sympy/sympy/doc/src/modules/parsing.rst

 Runtime Installation
 --------------------

-The currently-packaged parser backend is partially generated with `ANTLR4 <http://antlr4.org>`_, but to use the parser, you only need the ``antlr4`` Python package available.
+The currently-packaged LaTeX parser backend is partially generated with `ANTLR4 <http://antlr4.org>`_, but to use the parser, you only need the ``antlr4`` Python package available.